MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-scenarios-windows-server-active-directory.md

 > [!TIP]
 > Pass the -Verbose parameter to see detailed info on what the Update-LapsADSchema cmdlet (or any other cmdlet in the LAPS PowerShell module) is doing.

-## Grant the managed device permission to update its password in Active Directory
+## Grant the managed device permission to update its password

 The managed device needs to be granted permission to update its password.
 This action is performed by setting inheritable permissions on the Organizational Unit that the device is in.
 The `Set-LapsADComputerSelfPermission` is used for this purpose, for example: